Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-In this appendix we briefly review the theory of the hyperbolic Riemann surfaces and their Teichm\"uller space.
-More rigorous discussions on this can be found in \cite{Yoichi}.
-The hyperbolic Riemann surface is a Riemann surface with the constant -1 curvature metric defined on it.
-According to the uniformization theorem any Riemann surface with genus $g\geq 2$ can be made hyperbolic.
-For a genus one surface at least one puncture and for genus zero surface at least three punctures are required to make them hyperbolic.
-The hyperbolic Riemann surface $\mathcal{R}$ can be uniformized as $\mathbb{H}/\Gamma$ for some group $\Gamma$ of isometries of the hyperbolic plane $\mathbb{H}$.
-The group $\Gamma$ is the Fuchsian group associated with $\mathcal{R}$.
-Each hyperbolic Riemann surface $\mathcal{R}$ inherits, by projection from $\mathbb{H}$, its own hyperbolic geometry. \\
+\newl A hyperbolic surface is a Riemann surface with a metric whose curvature is $-1$.
+According to the Uniformization Theorem \cite{Abikoff198110}, any Riemann surface with genus $g\geq 2$ can be made hyperbolic.
+For a genus one surface at least one puncture and for a genus-zero surface at least three punctures are required to make them hyperbolic.
+The hyperbolic surface $\mathcal{R}$ can be uniformized as $\mathbb{H}/\Gamma$ for some group $\Gamma$ of isometries of the hyperbolic plane $\mathbb{H}$, defined as